TheAssemblyArmada/Thyme/README.md

 To run the game, you need to first have Command & Conquer Generals: Zero Hour installed.
 Currently only the original disc based english language version that is patched to version 1.04 is supported.
 Thyme should also work with the The First Decade or The Ultimate Collection (from Origin).
 This can be achieved by adding the `game.dat` file from from the the original disc based english language version to the Generals: Zero Hour installation directory of the TFD or TUC version.

 Now you have the Generals: Zero Hour installation ready, you can [download the latest version](https://ci.appveyor.com/project/AdamMondez/thyme).
 You will have to click on one of the Job names and after that you can click on 'artefacts' to get the link to the downloadable zipped version of Thyme.
+You could also [build Thyme yourself](#anti-virus-warning).

 The easiest way to get Thyme to actually run is to place both `launchthyme.exe` and `thyme.dll` in the same directory as `game.dat` in the installation folder of Generals: Zero Hour.
 You can then launch `launchthyme.exe` from that directory.
 You can also use a shortcut to `launchthyme.exe` to launch the game.
 The launcher will also pass any command line parameters on to get for examples mods to run.

-###Anti-verus warning
+### Anti-virus warning

 Anti-virus software like Windows Defender could mark Thyme as a virus.
 This is a false-positive.
 We can assure you that Thyme is fully safe to use.